DougTrajano/olid-br/docs/annotation/iterations.en.md

 ### Inter-Rater Reliability

-As described in the [**Inter-Rater Reliability**](inter-rater-reliability.en.md) section, we evaluate the reliability of the annotators using a several coefficients.
+As described in the [**Inter-Rater Reliability**](inter-rater-reliability.en.md) section, we evaluate the reliability of the annotators using several coefficients.

-We also address the analysis considering as a multi-label problem or several binary problems.
+We also address the analysis by considering it as a multi-label problem or several binary problems.

 **Multi-Label Problem**